Have you ever written a character with an actor in mind?

 Do you have any new series planned?

 Several.
-In fact, book four of Max and the Multiverse will be the start of a brand-new series.
+In fact, book four of Max and the Multiverse is planned as the start of a new series.
 It will still follow Max and the gang, but you won’t need to have read the previous trilogy.
 It will pick up where Banjo Ferret left off and focus on the major conflict teased during the final act.

 What is your favorite book or story you have read as an adult?